 2. Stop Using Talcum Powder

-Talcum powder is made from talc, the softest mineral on earth.
-It’s among a number of materials currently being studied for their link to Ovarian Cancer.
-Many have become familiar with the risks through the talcum powder lawsuit headlines that break every few months.
+Talcum powder and ovarian cancer became intertwined back in the 1970s, but only recently has this connection become public knowledge.
+Many have become familiar with the risks through the constant lawsuits touting massive settlements.
 While studies are not yet definitive on this matter, we recommend avoiding Talcum powder use in the genital region and, if you absolutely need to use it, do so while wearing a surgical mask to avoid inhalation.

 Many condom companies powder their non-lubricated products to prevent them from sticking together when unrolling.
 While most have made the switch to less harmful cornstarch, some still use talc or talc mixtures.
 To avoid purchasing condoms dusted with Ovarian Cancer causing talc, seek lubricated or vegan options over powdered varieties.